c-er/pm/README.md

 # Project M
-Song transcription and music collaboration client
+Song transcription client
+Download the jarfile called ProjectM.jar and run "java -jar ProjectM.jar" or double click on the file